bbc/chaos-lambda/README.md

 # Probability of termination

-Whenever the lambda is triggered it will potentially terminate one instance per Auto Scaling Group in the region.
-By default the probability of terminating an ASG's instance is 1 in 6.
-This probability can be overridden by setting a `chaos-lambda-termination` tag on the ASG with a value between 0.0 and 1.0, where 0.0 means never terminate and 1.0 means always terminate.
+Every time the lambda triggers it examines all the Auto Scaling Groups in the region and potentially terminates one instance in each.
+The probability of termination can be changed at the ASG level with a tag, and at a global level with the `DefaultProbability` stack parameter.

+At the ASG level the probability can be controlled by adding a `chaos-lambda-termination` tag with a value between `0.0` (never terminate) and `1.0` (always terminate).
+Typically this would be used to opt out a legacy system (`0.0`).

+The `DefaultProbability` parameter sets the probability of termination for any ASG _without_ a valid `chaos-lambda-termination` tag.
+If set to `0.0` the system becomes "opt-in", where any ASG without this tag is ignored.
+The default is `0.166` (or 1 in 6).

 # Enabling/disabling